Erreiip/SheshStadiumUltimate/README.md

 # SheshStadiumUltimate

-a moi pas a theo ce connard
+a moi pas a teo car lui il a pas de client fonctionnel.